Metal cluster compound: Metalloid clusters

-Elementoid clusters are ligand-stabilized clusters of metal atoms that possess more direct element-element than element-ligand contacts.
+Elementoid clusters are ligand-stabilized clusters of metal compounds that possess more direct element-element than element-ligand contacts.
 Examples of structurally characterized clusters feature ligand stabilized cores of Al77, Ga84, and Pd145.

 Intermetalloid clusters

 These clusters consist of at least two different (semi)metallic elements, and possess more direct metal-metal than metal-ligand contacts.
 The suffix "oid" designate that such clusters possess at a molecular scale, atom arrangements that appear in bulk intermetallic compounds with high coordination numbers of the atoms, such as for example in Laves phase and Hume-Rothery phases.
 Ligand-free intermetalloid clusters include also endohedrally filled Zintl clusters.
 A synonym for ligand-stabilized intermetalloid clusters is "molecular alloy".
 The clusters appear as discrete units in intermetallic compounds separated from each other by electropositive atoms such as [Sn@Cu12@Sn20]12−, as soluble ions [As@Ni12@As20]3− or as ligand-stabilized molecules such as [Mo(ZnCH3)9(ZnCp*)3].